sachinkr91/api-rest-meetings/libs/python/docs/ApplicationApi.md

 # create an instance of the API class
 api_instance = swagger_client.ApplicationApi()
 user_id = 56 # int | The ID of the user of interest.
-This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. client_id = 56 # int | The ID of the client application of interest.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. client_id = 'client_id_example' # str | The ID of the client application of interest.
 This value was given as a response during client application creation.

 try:
     # Regenerate Client Application Secret